Les Lawrence: Port Vale

+Later career

-He went on a free transfer in July 1983 and moved on to Aldershot.
-With 22 goals in 39 league games he helped Len Walker's "Shots" to a fifth-place finish in the Fourth Division in 1983–84, though they were seven points short of Bristol City in the promotion zone.
+He went on a free transfer in July 1983.
+He moved on to Aldershot.
+With 22 goals in 39 league games, he helped Len Walker's "Shots" to a fifth-place finish in the Fourth Division in 1983–84, though they were seven points short of Bristol City in the promotion zone.
 He spent 1984–85 with Vic Halom's Rochdale, scoring four times in 15 league games.
-He then moved on to Burnley under Martin Buchan and Tommy Cavanagh, playing 31 league games in 1985–86, scoring eight goals.
-Lawrence then signed with Peterborough United, and scored eight goals in 33 league games in 1986–87 under John Wile and Noel Cantwell.
-In January 1988, he moved to his seventh different Fourth Division club, after putting pen to paper with Chris Turner's Cambridge United.
-After 13 goalless league games in 1987–88 he departed the Abbey Stadium for Conference outfit Kettering Town.
-He later played for Aylesbury United before retiring.
+He was signed to Burnley for a £20,000 fee in November 1984.
+He became the first black player to represent Burnley when he debuted against Bradford City at Turf Moor on 24 November 1984.
+He played 31 league games in 1985–86, scoring eight goals.
+Lawrence then signed with Peterborough United and scored eight goals in 33 league games in 1986–87 under John Wile and Noel Cantwell.
+In January 1988, he moved to his seventh different Fourth Division club after putting pen to paper with Chris Turner's Cambridge United.
+After 13 goalless league games in 1987–88 he departed the Abbey Stadium for Conference club Kettering Town.
+He later played for Aylesbury United and Bourne Town before retiring.